nicoSWD/put.io-api-v2/README.md

 <pre>
 require 'PutIO/Autoloader.php';
 $putio = new PutIO\API($access_token);

-// If you don't have cURL installed, you can use all functions natively as well:
-// Only recommended if you don't have cURL!!
-$putio->setHTTPEngine('Native');

 // Retrieve a an array of files on your account.
 $files = $putio->files->listall();